 The most prominent federal law that prohibits sex discrimination is Title VII of the Civil Rights Act of 1964.
 Discrimination against someone because of a transgender identity, which is known as gender identity discrimination, is also sex discrimination under Title VII, according to the EEOC and several federal district court decisions, as of the time of writing.
 Taking an adverse action against an employee based on his or her connection to an organization generally associated with people of a specific sex can also serve as a basis for a claim of sex discrimination.

 Sex Discrimination Under Title VII

 Title VII forbids sex discrimination based on all aspects of employment.
 Discriminatory actions and policies can be divided into two categories: disparate treatment or disparate impact.
 Disparate treatment in the context of sex discrimination is any unfavorable treatment that is motivated by an employee’s sex or gender identity.
 For example, a company may not refuse to hire a woman who is equally skilled as the male applicants for a position, solely because she is a woman.
-Similarly, a supervisor may not refuse to promote a transgender person on the grounds that the person does not conform to expectations of what a woman should look like.
+Similarly, a supervisor may not refuse to promote a transgender person on the grounds that the person does not conform to expectations of what a woman or man should look like.